 Prior to the Notification of Conversion, if the Topicus Preferred Share Put Right was exercised at any time after February 1, 2026, then regardless of whether Topicus had sufficient cash on hand at that time, CSI would have been entitled to receive an amount of cash equal to approximately EUR 19.06 per share and, subject to the terms below, upon the exercise of the Topicus Preferred Share Put Right by CSI, Topicus must notify each other holder of Topicus Preferred Shares of such exercise, and invite (but not oblige) such other holders to also exercise their Topicus Preferred Share Put Right, upon 30 days' notice to Topicus.
-During that 30-day notice period, Topicus would determine whether or not it had sufficient cash on hand to satisfy the payment in cash, and if it did not, Topicus would have had the option to exercise the Topicus Call Right, in which case the Topicus Preferred Share Put Right would not be exercised in respect of any of the Topicus Preferred Shares.
-Upon the exercise of the Topicus Preferred Share Put Right, CSI would also have been entitled to receive all accrued but unpaid dividends accruing to the day before the redemption date.
+During that 30-day notice period, Topicus would determine whether or not it had sufficient cash on hand to satisfy the payment in cash, and if it did not, Topicus would have had the option to exercise the Topicus Call Right, in which case the Topicus Preferred Share Put Right, CSI would also have been entitled to receive all accrued but unpaid dividends accruing to the day before the redemption date.
 These accrued but unpaid dividends would have been satisfied by the payment of cash.
 Subsequent to the Notification of Conversion, the Topicus Preferred Shares are no longer subject to repurchase.